feast-dev/feast/docs/how-to-guides/structuring-repos.md

 ## Setting up multiple environments

-There are two common ways teams approach having separate environments
+There are three common ways teams approach having separate environments

 1. Have separate git branches for each environment
 2. Have separate `feature_store.yaml`  files and separate Feast object definitions that correspond to each environment